 Does Help to Buy make it easier for me to buy a property?

-It may if you have at least a 5% deposit saved, can prove that you can afford the mortgage payments and meet the provider’s lending conditions (which vary between lenders).
+It might, if you have at least a 5% deposit saved, can prove you can afford the mortgage payments and meet the provider’s lending conditions (which vary between lenders).

 Where is the Help to Buy scheme available?

 The Help to Buy Equity Loan schemes are available in England.
 If you live elsewhere in the UK, you can use:

 Will I find it hard to get another mortgage when I move?

 If your home’s value falls or stays the same, it could be harder to pay back the government’s equity share.
 This could make it harder to get another mortgage when you move.